 - Diane-Larsen Freeman (University of Michigan)

-- Rosina Marquez Reiter (University of Surrey)
+- Rosina Marquez Reiter (The Open University, UK)

 - Jeremy Munday (University of Leeds)

 - Philip Scholfield (University of Essex)

 - Marina Terkourafi (Leiden University, The Netherlands)

 Strengths of the PhD in Language and Communication Program

 The PhD program is a highly flexible program that combines short-term intensive courses on campus with ongoing guidance and supervision from faculty as you write your project and qualifying papers, conduct your research and complete your PhD thesis.
 The structure of the program thus allows you, if you wish, to work while enrolled in the program.